-PrObE Probe parameters menu
+Probe parameters menu

 Press "SET" to enter the menu.
 The probe parameters menu contains the parameters, R0 and ALPHA, which characterize the resistance-temperature relationship of the platinum control probe.
 These parameters may be adjusted to improve the accuracy of the bath.
-This procedure is explained in detail in Section 11.
+This procedure is explained in detail in Section 11, Calibration Procedure.

 The probe parameters are accessed by pressing "SET" after the name of the parameter is displayed.
 The value of the parameter may be changed using the "UP" and "DOWN" buttons.
 After the desired value is reached press "SET" to set the parameter to the new value.
-Pressing "EXIT" will cause the parameter to be skipped ignoring any changes that may have been made.
+Pressing "EXIT" skips the parameter and ignors any changes that may have been made.

-9.10.1 R_0
+9.10.1 R0

-This probe parameter refers to the resistance of the control probe at 0° C. Normally this is set for 100.000 ohms.
+This probe parameter refers to the resistance of the control probe at 0°C. Normally this is set for 100.000 ohms.